Spread0x/isitfit/SYNOPSIS.md

 Usage: isitfit [OPTIONS] COMMAND [ARGS]...

 Options:
-  --debug              Display more details to help with debugging --optimize           DEPRECATED: use "isitfit cost optimize" instead --version            DEPRECATED: use "isitfit version" instead --share-email TEXT   Share result to email address --skip-check-upgrade  Skip step for checking for upgrade --help               Show this message and exit.
+  --debug               Display more details to help with debugging --optimize            DEPRECATED: use "isitfit cost optimize" instead --version             DEPRECATED: use "isitfit version" instead --share-email TEXT    Share result to email address --skip-check-upgrade  Skip step for checking for upgrade of isitfit --help                Show this message and exit.

 Commands:
   cost     Evaluate AWS EC2 costs